Damian Kelly BA

 Prof Swaran Singh MBBS MD MRCPsych BM

 Swaran was appointed as a Governor in 2016.
 Born in India, he originally trained as a surgeon in New Delhi before moving to psychiatry following his work with children traumatised in ethnic conflict.
-He moved to the UK in 1991 and has been involved in a number of major mental health reforms, notably the ETHOS early intervention in psychosis services for young people.
+He relocated to the UK in 1991 and has been involved in a number of major mental health reforms, notably the ETHOS early intervention in psychosis services for young people.
 He is currently head of the Mental Health and Wellbeing division at the University of Warwick Medical School and also a Commissioner for the Equality & Human Rights Commission.
 When he finds the time, he enjoys literature, poetry, theatre, cricket and fishing.
-Swaran two children, both at Solihull.
+Swaran has two children, both at Solihull.

 GILL TILLMAN BSC

-Gill became a Governor of Solihull following completion of the merger in January 2020. having previously served as a Governor of Saint Martin’s School since 2014.
-Gill is a member of the Education Committee.
-She retains a responsibility as Designated Safeguarding Governor for Saint Martin’s for the 2019/20 academic year.
+Gill became a Governor of Solihull School following completion of the merger in January 2020, having previously served as a Governor of Saint Martin’s School since 2014.
+She is a member of both the Education and Human Resources Committees and is one of the school’s Designated Safeguarding Governors.
 Gill is also the representative director on the joint venture board of Daycare at Saint Martin’s.
 Gill is a pharmacist in Warwick.
 She is highly involved with MacMillan Cancer Support, both in terms of fundraising and in their education department.
 She also acts as a mentor to newly qualified pharmacists.
 Gill has two daughters, one of whom attended Solihull's Sixth Form.
 Her Husband, Roger, is an Orthopaedic Surgeon in Birmingham.
 In her spare time Gill enjoys cooking, walking and sailing.

 The Chairman of Governors' contact address is: